 - When you’re ready to dig, use a garden trowel to make holes for your plants.
 Make the holes at least two times deeper and wider than the container the plant is in.
 Most plants should be spaced 2 to 3 feet apart, so they’ll have room to grow and get plenty of sunlight and air circulation.

 - Put your plants in the holes and cover them with soil.
 Don’t bury them any deeper than they were in their containers.
 Gently press the soil down around them.

 - Add stakes or trellises to support plants like tomatoes and beans.

 - Water your plants or seeds to settle them in.

-- Water again when the soil is dry ½" below the surface.
+- Water again when the soil is dry 1/2-inch below the surface.
 You may want to add a drip irrigation system or soaker hoses to your garden.
 Add a timer and you won’t have to remember to turn them on and off every day.
-Smart timers can even check your local weather and skip a day if it’s rainy or apply more water during dry spells.
+Smart timers can even check your local weather and skip a day if it’s rainy or will apply more water during dry spells.